-HUD regulations require an annual recertification of income, assets and expenses for rent determination.
-Interim recertifications depend upon certain resident changes such as changes to household members and/or changes in income, assets or expenses.
+Section 811 PRA regulations require an annual recertification (AR) of income, assets and expenses for rent determination.
+Interim recertifications (IR) depend upon certain resident changes such as changes to household members and/or changes in income, assets or expenses.
 This policy will be explained prior to move-in.

 Tenants are required to notify Management before there is any change in household composition.
-The same screening criteria are used for all new household members, including Live-in Aides, as are required for new households (with the exception of credit checks for Live-in Aides).
+The same screening criteria are used for all new household members, including Live-in Aides, as are required for new households, with the exception of credit checks for Live-in Aides.

-Tenants are currently required to notify Management any time a previously unemployed adult in the household begins working, and/or if the household's income goes up \$200/month or more which will change under HUD's HOTMA Final Rule.
+Tenants are required to notify Management any time a previously unemployed adult in the household begins working, and/ or if the household's income goes up \$200/month or more.
+Tenants may request an interim recertification due to a decrease in income, or an increase in deductions.